MGoldstein18/learningPython/README.md

 Linear regression used to predict honey production of bees

 ### k_nearest_neighbor.py
-Using K Nearest Neighbors model from Scikit-Learn to analyse and predict breast cancer data
+Using K Nearest Neighbors model from Scikit-Learn to analyse and classify breast cancer data